garrandall/popular-music-data/tracks/love-machine--part-1--the-miracles.md

 If you look into my power
 I am sure you can find out how
 To turn me on just set my dial
-And let me love you for a little while, ooh
+And let me love you for a little while, oh

 (I, I)
 I'm just a love machine